Yoga and Breast Cancer

 Yoga can complement religion, or it can stand alone as a spiritual practice.
 If you lack a spiritual venue and now find yourself searching for one, yoga might meet your needs.

 The practices taught in yoga don’t ask you to hide negative feelings but to instead acknowledge them and try to be understanding to yourself.
 Sometimes, doing so can relieve difficult feelings or help you understand what you’re going through in a different way.

-Instructors guide a spiritual practice in various ways.
+Instructors guide a spiritual practice in different ways.
 Some use readings or chants to help students center themselves and shift away from the day’s worries.
 Others use a simple meditation that focuses on your breath.

 Even if a spiritual practice isn’t for you, yoga may still appeal to you because it can help you develop a quiet mind and more peace within yourself.
-Feel free to ask your teacher about his or her style and methods.
+Feel free to ask your teacher about style and methods.
 The key is to find an instructor who makes you feel safe and who practices a yoga style that works for you.